gokdenizozkan/gokdenizozkan/README.md

 # Hi, you are looking at Gökdeniz's GitHub page! 👋

+Switched careers in pursuit of powering the web with passionate, and meticulously crafted software and services.

 ## ☀️ Currently

 - 👩‍💻 Working on **mektup**, a digital letter writing and sending app; and **kangal**, a Chrome extension to help with your job hunts.